courtois-neuromod/cneuromax/docs/Execution_On_an_Ubuntu_machine.rst

     Run ``cd ${CNEUROMAX_PATH}/cneuromax`` before the following command to get tab completion for the ``task`` argument.

-    Don't forget to change the time zone flag `TZ` to your local timezone.
+    Don't forget to modify the timezone flag `TZ` to your local timezone.

 .. code-block:: bash